AlexT101/market-match/README.md

 # MarketMatch

 Swipe right on financial success - let our AI play matchmaker with stocks tailored just for you, making investing easy and rewarding with gamified asset allocation.
-Get ready to level up your portfolio!
+Get ready to level up your portfolio with MarketMatch, built as a team project for the Hacklytics 2024 hackathon.

 Backend: https://github.com/Benler123/HacklyticsBackend